IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 ### Next step -- Convergent history of the training loss.
 Shows whether training is converging.
 Check torque computataion, whether remains the same for all frequencies.
 Relative error (normalizes scaling, computes error wrt to original magnitude, takes away the original scale of the problem) tells error in %, shows how model compares in different length scales.
 MSE tells error in the original units.
 Plot ground truth of all frequencies to compare.

 # UPDATES 20/6 - 24/6 25" #
+Tasks in Past Week:
+- Visualise experimental data for specific mode vibration (figure out which mode it is)
+- Explore more variety of driving force forms while still keeping sole dependence on mode position.
+Attempt to match experimental plot.
+- Run collaborators' script to visualise provided experimental data with respect to rotor frequency across time.
+Compare against results in experiment paper.
+- Final improvements to old 2D NN.

 ## Implementation of Differential 2-Equations in Code (2nd Try) ##
 Plotted of experimental values (x mode displacement against time).
 Rapid fluctuations with no decay over time.
 Mode positions between 1.0 and -1.0.
 Is the torque being applied caused by periodic laser detections of the arms?